 HIV PROJECT DESCRIPTION

 TAG’s HIV Project works with community members, scientists, and policy makers to enhance public understanding of the science of HIV infection, address gaps in HIV research, critique research efforts, and foster cross-disciplinary collaborations with the aim of accelerating research on HIV pathogenesis and the development of effective immune-based therapies and preventive technologies, with a particular focus on research advocacy around a cure for HIV.
-Project staff also works on domestic and international treatment guidelines to ensure that formulary determinations and prescribing practices are driven by sound scientific data.

 Finally, the HIV Project works with global and domestic partners for universal access to high-quality HIV prevention, treatment, and care programs.